 - Held between mid-September and mid-November

 - Avoid scheduling conference events during major religious or national holidays.
-For example, Yom Kippur, the Jewish High Holy days, sometimes falls in October.
+For example, Yom Kippur, and other major feasts for various religions can move in the year , and sometimes fall in October.
 (Dates vary each year; check a calendar of religious holidays.)

 - Venue must be able to accommodate 350-600 people.

 - Venue must have plenary room capable of accommodating all attendees, plus breakout rooms for 2-3 tracks and informal gathering space.

 - Reliable wireless access capable of accommodating all conference attendees simultaneously.

 - Appropriate audio-visual support (e.g. sound, projectors, etc.)

 - Venue located one hour or less from an international airport.

 - Easy and affordable transportation between airport, conference venue and accommodations / food / nightlife.
 Conference attendees should not have to rent cars to get around.

 - Snacks, coffee and lunch.
 (Breakfast is not a bad idea)